microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_customscript_arm.md

          ./custom_script_linux.sh
          ```

-* To deploy the ARM template, navigate to the [deployment folder](../extensions/arm) and run the below command:
+* To deploy the ARM template for Linux or Windows, navigate to the [deployment folder](../extensions/arm) and run the below command:

     ```bash
     az deployment group create --resource-group <Name of the Azure Resource Group> \
-    --template-file <The *customscript-template.json* template file location> \
+    --template-file <The *customscript-template.json* template file location for Linux or Windows> \
     --parameters <The *customscript-template.parameters.json* template file location>
     ```